 - You can complete a four-year teaching degree, which will most likely qualify you to become an early childhood or primary teacher

-- An undergraduate degree of any subject, such as Science or Maths, with a postgraduate teaching degree, will most likely qualify you to become a primary or secondary teacher
+- An undergraduate degree of any subject, such as Science or Math, with a postgraduate teaching degree, will most likely qualify you to become a primary or secondary teacher

 Which Teachers Are Especially in Demand in Australia?

-ACARA found that among the lower specialisations of new teachers were Technology, Arts, Health and P.E.
-They proposed that ‘the proportion of teacher qualifications exceeded the proportion of student enrolments in Technology, Visual and Performing Arts, Health and PE.’
-As to be expected, Science Maths and English were the highest, but schools in many areas still require specialists in these subjects.
+ACARA found that among the lower specializations of new teachers were Technology, Arts, Health and P.E.
+They proposed that ‘the proportion of teacher qualifications exceeded the proportion of student enrollments in Technology, Visual and Performing Arts, Health and PE.’
+As to be expected, Science Math and English were the highest, but schools in many areas still require specialists in these subjects.

 The New South Wales Department of Education reported, in their workforce projections 2015-2022, that “the supply of primary teachers is very healthy… [and that] even in the case of resignations or retirements doubling, the net supply is more than sufficient”.